alteryx/promote-python/README.md

 <hr>

 #### <a name="testing"></a>Test Data
 It is a good practice to test the model function as part of the deployment script to make sure it successfully produces an output.
 Once deployed, the `data` being input into the model function will always be in the form of an python [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) or [list](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists).
-The incoming JSON will be parsed using the `loads()` method available from the [json](https://docs.python.org/3/library/json.html) package.
+The incoming JSON will be parsed using the `loads()` method available from the [json](https://docs.python.org/3/library/json.html) library.

 **Example**
 ```python